Umiya Tubes Ltd Directors Report.

 |3.
 Mr. Saurabhkumar R Patel||Member|

 RISK MANAGEMENT POLICY/PLAN:

-The Company has a vigil mechanism for its directors and employees, to deal with instance of fraud/ mismanagement, if any and to report concerns about unethical behavior, actual or suspected fraud or violation of the Companys code of conduct or ethics policy.
-The details of the policy is hosted on the website of the Company.
+The Company has a vigil mechanism for its Directors and employees, to deal with instance of fraud/ mismanagement, if any and to report concerns about unethical behavior, actual or suspected fraud or violation of the Companys code of conduct or ethics policy.
+The details of the policy are posted on the website of the Company.

 The Board has, on the recommendation of the Nomination & Remuneration Committee framed a policy for selection and appointment of Directors, Senior Management and their remuneration.

 The Companys shareholders may refer the Companys website for the detailed Nomination & Remuneration Policy of the Company on the appointment and remuneration of Directors including criteria for determining qualifications, positive attributes, independence of a Director; and other matters provided under sub-section (3) of section 178.

 The Companys remuneration policy is directed towards rewarding performance based on review of achievements periodically.
 The remuneration policy is in consonance with the existing industry practice.

 The details of remuneration paid to Directors and Key Managerial Personnel is given in extract of Annual Return attached with this report.